Murder of Kelsey Smith: Perpetrator

 A woman who had seen the footage recognized the subject as her neighbor.
 The next day when she saw the information about the truck, she called in a tip.
 On the evening of June 6, 2007, police arrested 26-year-old Edwin Roy "Jack" Hall of Olathe, Kansas.
 Hall was in the process of leaving town with his wife and son, supposedly on vacation, when the police arrived.

 Hall was charged on June 7 with premeditated first-degree murder and aggravated kidnapping.
 He had no adult criminal record, but had a juvenile record of assault.
 Hall, who had been adopted at age seven, had been returned to state custody at age 15 after threatening the family's daughter with a knife.
-He also assaulted another boy by striking him in the head with a baseball bat.
+He also assaulted another boy by striking him on the head with a baseball bat.
 Police do not believe that Hall knew Smith.
 At the time of his arrest, Hall was married and the father of a four-year-old son.
 Hall admitted to being at Target but claimed that he had never approached Smith.
 However, he was caught in a lie when his fingerprints matched those from the seat belt.

 Hall was arraigned via video hookup on June 7, and bond was set at US$5 million.
 On August 1, Hall was indicted by a Johnson County, Kansas, grand jury for murder, rape and aggravated sodomy.
 The charges made Hall eligible for the death penalty, which Johnson County district attorney Phill Kline decided to seek.